alexjago/nPP-Senate/README.md

 ### One thing to run it all

 There is now a unified program, titled simply `nparty` to deal with all aspects of the analysis.
 GUI is hopefully coming soon.
+[Download it here.](https://github.com/alexjago/nPP-Senate/releases/tag/v0.3)

 ### Better configuration